Richard Fitz-Simon

 Sir Richard Fitz-Simon KG, of Pensthorpe, Bawsey, and Glosthorpe (in Bawsey), Norfolk, Letheringham, Suffolk, etc. was a founder member and 15th Knight of the Order of the Garter in 1348.

 Career

 Richard Fitz-Simon is recorded as having taken part in a tournament at Dunstable in 1334.
 He later served in Flanders.
 In 1344, he was part of a diplomatic mission to Castile and in 1345-6 he served with Henry of Grosmont in Aquitaine.
-In 1346, he served as the standard bearer of Edward, the Black Prince at the Battle of Crecy.
+In 1346, he served as the standard bearer of Edward, the Black Prince at the Battle of Crecy, where he saved the prince's life at the peak of the fighting.
 In 1348, he was appointed to the Order of the Garter.

 Marriage

 He married before Hilary term 1345 (date of lawsuit) Ada Botetourt, widow of Sir John de Saint Philibert.
 They had no issue.